 Local part of DN: The set of network entities of a DN that are deployed locally.
 The local access to the DN provides access to the local part of DN.

-Local DNS resolver/server: A DNS resolver/server that may be locally deployed by 5GC operator or 3rd parties within the Local DN, and is responsible for resolving UE DNS queries into suitable EAS IP address(es) within the local DN.
+Local DNS resolver/server: A DNS resolver/server that may be locally deployed by 5GC operator or 3rd parties within the Local DN, and is responsible for resolving UE DNS Queries into suitable EAS IP address(es) within the local DN.
 The L-DNS resolvers/servers may or may not have connectivity with C-DNS depending on the deployment.

 3.2 Abbreviations

-For the purposes of the present document, the abbreviations given in TR 21.905 [1] and the following apply.
-An abbreviation defined in the present document takes precedence over the definition of the same abbreviation, if any, in TR 21.905 [1].
+For the purposes of the present document, the abbreviations given in TR 21.905 [1], TS 23.501 [2] and the following apply.
+An abbreviation defined in the present document takes precedence over the definition of the same abbreviation, if any, in TR 21.905 [1] and TS 23.501 [2].

 C-DNS Central DNS